aduros/ai.vim/README.md

 - Generate new text using a prompt.
 - Select and edit existing text in-place.
 - Easy to use interface.
 Just hit `<Ctrl-A>` or run `:AI <prompt>`.
-- Not just for source code!
+- Not just for source code.

-# Installing
+## Installing

 For vim-plug, add this to your init.vim: